 General housing affordability, particularly the availability of more affordable housing types, has been identified as the key housing issue in Fairhaven throughout the stakeholder and public outreach of the Master Plan process.
 There is a strong desire to keep, attract and bring more young families into Fairhaven as the Town's population is on the aging trend.
-The limited stock of condo units and market rate rental units in Fairhaven, which contributes to rising starter home prices and rental price, is becoming a challenge for younger generations with moderate incomes to stay in the community.
+The limited stock of condo units and market rate rental units in Fairhaven, evidenced by constant low vacancy rates in recent years, contributes to rising starter home prices and rental price and is becoming a challenge for younger generations with moderate incomes to stay in the community.
 In addition, being a coastal community, Fairhaven's overall housing stock is largely considered modest by many of its residents, who also expressed desires of keeping such affordability long-termly.